GenAI Mirage: The Impostor Bias and the Deepfake Detection Challenge in the Era of Artificial Illusions

 AI Summary

-This paper introduces the novel "Impostor Bias," a cognitive bias where individuals question the authenticity of multimedia content due to the prevalence of AI-generated content, leading to erroneous judgments.
-The paper explores the causes and consequences of this bias and suggests strategies for mitigation.
+This paper analyzes the influence of cognitive biases, including confirmation and anchoring bias, on forensic decision-making, particularly in digital forensics with deepfakes.
+It introduces the "Impostor Bias," a novel tendency to systematically doubt the authenticity of multimedia content due to the proliferation of AI-generated media.
+The authors discuss the causes and consequences of this bias and propose strategies for its mitigation to enhance forensic investigation objectivity.

 Abstract